havenstadrp/Character-Pause-Menu-Info/README.md

 # Character-Pause-Menu-Info
 This script allows you to edit the pause menu in FiveM.
 You'll be able to add a custom title and subtitle.
 The script will also connect to QBCore's character system to display your characters name, cash, and bank balance information. ```Version: 1.0.0```

+This script is dependent on the [QBCore Framework](https://github.com/qbcore-framework/).

 ![image](https://imgur.com/YOEpmCz.png)

 # Authors